swaptacular/swpt_accounts/protocol.rst

 When server implementations process a `PrepareTransfer`_ message they:

+* MUST NOT allow a transfer in which the sender and the recipient is the same account.

+* SHOULD NOT allow a transfer without verifying that the recipient's account exists, and does accept incoming transfers.

 * SHOULD try to secure as big amount as possible, within the requested limits (between ``min_amount`` and ``max_amount``).

-* SHOULD NOT prepare a transfer without verifying that the recipient's account exists, and does accept incoming transfers.

-* MUST NOT allow transfers in which the sender and the recipient is the same account.

-* MUST send a `PreparedTransfer`_ message if the requested transfer has been successfully prepared.

-* MUST send a `RejectedTransfer`_ message if the requested transfer can not be prepared.

-* MUST guarantee that when a transfer has been prepared, the probability for the success of the eventual commit is very high.
+* MUST guarantee that if a transfer is successfully prepared, the probability for the success of the eventual commit is very high.
 Notably, the secured amount MUST be locked, so that until the prepared transfer is finalized, the amount is not available for other transfers.

+* If the requested transfer has been successfully prepared, MUST send a `PreparedTransfer`_ message, and create a new prepared transfer record in the server's database, which stores the values of all data fields sent with the `PreparedTransfer`_ message.

+* If the requested transfer can not be prepared, MUST send a `RejectedTransfer`_ message.

 .. [#coordinator-type] Random examples: ``"direct"`` might be used for